nus-cs2103-AY2223S1/tp/docs/team/rachelchua.md

 * **New Feature**: To be added soon
   * Added an exam class and its following fields classes to store the exams in an exam list.
-    * What it does: Implemented an exam column so that user can see their exam in one column, link the revision tasks to the exam and thus, track their progress for the exam.
+    * What it does: Implemented an exam column so that user can see their exam in one column.
-    * Justification: Allows students to track their revision progress for the exam so that they can stay on track for their revision despite their busy schedule and finish their revision on time.
+    * Justification: Allows students to track their revision progress for the exam so that they can stay on track for their revision despite their busy schedule.
   * Added the AddExamCommand class together with other exam related fields classes.
     * What it does: Add an exam to the exam list with the following fields of Exam Description, Exam Date, and Module
     * Justification: Allows you to add an exam in exam list to track your exams.